Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 What the Scandal Changed

-The Black Sox scandal did not invent corruption in baseball.
+The black Sox scandal didn't invent corruption in baseball.
 Gambling had been entangled with the sport since the 1860s.
 Games had been fixed before, players had been bribed before, and the relationship between professional gamblers and professional ballplayers was well-established and widely known.
 What the 1919 fix did was make the problem impossible to ignore.

 Landis ruled baseball with dictatorial authority for the next 24 years, and his primary mandate was keeping gamblers away from the game.
-The commissioner's office, which did not exist before the scandal, became the sport's supreme governing body.
+The commissioner's office, which didn't exist before the scandal, became the sport's supreme governing body.
 Players learned that the penalty for association with gambling was professional death.

 The scandal also coincided with the arrival of Babe Ruth and the dawn of the Live-Ball Era.
 Ruth's 54 home runs in 1920 gave fans a reason to come back to ballparks and gave sportswriters something to celebrate instead of investigate.
 Whether the timing was coincidental or providential, the result was the same.
 Baseball survived its worst crisis by outrunning it.